 If you are shopping for the best digital camera online – stop now.

-I recommend this for a couple reasons:
+I recommend this for a few reasons:

 - They have photography specialists at the camera store.
 That will allow you to ask questions, tell them about your needs (print out this article if you want and take it with you), and see what they suggest.
 You can’t ask a website questions.

-So after you’ve held all your short listed cameras in your hands, then you can make a better decision on which is the best digital camera for you.
+So after you’ve held all your shortlisted cameras in your hands, then you can make a better decision on which is the best digital camera for you.

 #6 – Do you want the option of upgrading later?